Last updated: June 19, 2026

 Use the Experience Gauges

-The Experience section shows the p75 Core Web Vital score for each of the three vitals, displayed using Google's own thresholds and labels:
+The Experience section shows the p75 Core Web Vital score for each of the three vitals, displayed using Google's own thresholds and labels.

-Each gauge shows the current p75 value on a colour-coded scale from Good (left) to Poor (right).
+Each gauge shows the current p75 value on a color-coded scale from Good (left) to Poor (right).
 A score in the red zone means more than 25% of your users are experiencing performance below the Poor threshold.

 Click View details on any gauge to jump directly to that vital's section on the Web Vitals tab.